VapiAI/vapicon-2025-hardware-workshop/README.md

 2. [Clone the repository and configure the settings: Wifi SSID, Password and your VAPI Bearer Token](#setup-project)
 3. [Build the program and flash it onto the device](#building-the-project)

+Step 1 and 2 only need to be done once.
+After the first time, you can keep editing the program and run 3 to build and flash the program onto the device.

 ## Install ESP-IDF

 You will need v5.5.1 or later.